sebastienroy/shutter_speed_tester/DevelopmentStories.md

 # Development Stories

+## 0. Experimention : How to detect the opening a camera shutter

+### Description

+The aim of this story is to choose the right components and the right electronic schema in order to be able to detect the opening of a camera shutter, i.e how to detect a light source with a light sensor

 ## 1. Detection of the time interval between rising and falling edges of the shutter

 ### Description